c29r3/solana-snapshot-finder/README.md

 1. Finds all available RPCs
 2. Get the number of the current slot
 3. In multi-threaded mode, checks the slot numbers of all snapshots on all RPCs
+*Starting from version 0.1.3, only the first 10 RPCs speed are tested in a loop.
+[See details here](https://github.com/c29r3/solana-snapshot-finder/releases/tag/0.1.3)
-4. Sorts from newest snapshots to older
+5. Sorts from newest snapshots to older
 `slots_diff = current_slot - snapshot_slot`
 5. Checks the download speed from RPC with the most recent snapshot.
 If `download_speed <min_download_speed`, then it checks the speed at the next node.
 6. Download snapshot